-The town itself is pretty massive and my favorite part about it is the mountain behind that shows the name of the town, it is great for framing pictures of the old unique place.
-They have a lot of representations of what the life of the time period was like but a lot of it has become more modern now, I mean there is even Starbucks in on the old buildings.
-That being said there was a lot of people here checking it out.
+The town is pretty massive, and my favorite part about it is the mountain behind that shows the city’s name.
+It is excellent for framing pictures of the old buildings.
+The town is an excellent representation of what life in the time period was like, but it also has a lot of modern additions; I mean, there is even Starbucks in one of the old buildings.

 Here are some of my favorite spots.

-I am not sure what the history of this house is but it is made completely of bottles and is an awesome place to take pictures.
-The house now caters to people with dogs by selling supplies, but that doesn’t make the outside any less epic.
+I am not sure what the history of this house is, but it is made entirely of bottles and is an excellent place to take pictures.
+The house now caters to people with dogs by selling pet supplies, but that doesn’t make the outside any less epic.

-Walking through this mine provides a great way to safely experience the way mine life worked.
-They had mannequins showing where people slept and worked in the mine.
-They also had a sign to show the “glory hole” where they pulled out $65,000 worth of silver.
+Walking through the mine is a great way to experience the way miners worked.
+They had mannequins showing how people slept and worked in the mine.
+They also had a sign that showed the “glory hole,” where they pulled out $65,000 worth of silver.

-I am a claustrophobic person, but never felt scared in the mine.
-It is well kept up, lit and ventilated so it shouldn’t be a problem for many people.
+I am claustrophobic but never felt scared in the mine.
+It is well kept up, lit, and ventilated, so it shouldn’t be a problem for most people.

-At the back of the town is a short little hill you can walk up that gives you a great view of the town below.
+At the back of the town is a short little hill you can walk up, giving you a great view of the town below.
 This area can also be accessed from where the mine exit is as well.
-If it is hot make sure you know there is no shade here but that doesn’t stop it from being a great view.
+If it is hot, make sure you know there is no shade here, but that doesn’t stop it from being a great view.

-My favorite place in the town for photography is the old historic school house.
-This place is nestled under the mountain that has the Calico sign on it and that makes it a great place to take pictures.
+My favorite place in the town for photography is the old historic schoolhouse.
+This site is nestled under the mountain that has the Calico sign on it, making it a great place to take pictures.

-There are plenty more places to explore in the town such as the general store, sweet shop, barbershop and gold panning area but all of these were not as exciting to me as the above attractions.
-Calico Ghost Town is a great place to at least go once and you can see the rest of the pictures and get directions below.
+There are plenty more places to explore in the town, such as the general store, sweet shop, barbershop, and gold panning area if you are interested in experiencing more.
+Calico Ghost Town is a great place to go at least once; let me know what your favorite spot is in the comments.